rmanlutac/hello-world/README.md

 Hi Humans!

 Ronel here.
-I'm here to enhance my knowledge about programming.
+I'm here to enhance my knowledge about programming in collaboration with you.